Sunspot update: June saw the most sunspots in more than two decades

-Time for my monthly sunspot update, based on NOAA’s monthly graph that tracks the number of sunspots on the Sun’s Earth-facing hemisphere.
-The newest graph, with December’s numbers added to the timeline, is below.
-As always, I have added some additional details to provide context.
+Time for our monthly sunspot update, based on NOAA’s monthly graph that tracks the number of sunspots on the Sun’s Earth-facing hemisphere.
+I have posted that graph below, but have added some extra details to provide some context.

 » Read more